How Long to Wait to Wash Hair After Coloring

 If you just have highlights or lowlights instead of full hair color, you can be a little more lax about water temperature, Palmer says.
 Less pigment in the hair means that the temperature of the water matters less.
 In addition to how frequently you wash your hair and the temperature, what you wash it with can make a big difference in how long your color lasts.

 "The type of shampoo, conditioner, and products you use at home are the ultimate reason why your color is going to last or fade," Kromer says.
 "Drugstore shampoos may feel like they're getting your hair and scalp really clean, but they can have chemicals in them that are linked to fading of professional hair color.
 If you invest in your products, you'll realize how much more life you'll get from your color."
 Some drugstore brands of shampoo and conditioner can contain synthetic ingredients like sulfates, parabens, silicone, and other ingredients that strip hair of its color.
 When you invest in high-quality hair care, you're investing in your hair color and overall hair health.
-Palmer also recommended watching out for clarifying shampoos, which are "great for getting your scalp clean, but more likely to strip hair of its color."
+Palmer also recommends watching out for clarifying shampoos, which are "great for getting your scalp clean, but more likely to strip hair of its color."